apache/couchdb-documentation/src/cluster/theory.rst

-The number of copies of a document with the same revision that have to be read before CouchDB returns with a ``200`` is equal to a half of total copies of the document plus one.
-It is the same for the number of nodes that need to save a document before a write is returned with ``201``.
+The number of copies of a document with the same revision that have to be read before CouchDB returns with a ``200`` is equal to a half of total copies of the document plus one *in the current partition*.
+That is, if there is a network partition and, for example, only 1 out of 3 nodes is available you can still get a ``200`` response but the data will not have come from a true quorum and might be stale.

+The number of nodes that need to save a document before a write is returned with ``201`` is also equal to half of the total copies of the document plus one.
+However, unlike the read case, for writes this is computed for the database as a whole, even if there is a network partition.
 If there are less nodes than that number, then ``202`` is returned.
 Both read and write numbers can be specified with a request as ``r`` and ``w`` parameters accordingly.

 We will focus on the shards and replicas for now.